octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 We'll go into more details about PoS in the [Tezos Basics Module](/tezos-basics) as Tezos uses a variation of PoS called Liquid Proof-of-Stake.

 ## Delegated Proof-of-Stake (DPoS)
 DPoS has an added *Delegation* phase.
-During this phase, decentralized *votes* are made by the *witnesses* to elect validators.
+During this phase, decentralized *votes* are made by the *witnesses* (*witnesses* are users that ask other users to transfer voting rights to them, thereby maximising their chance of being elected validators).
 The witness group has the same function as the parliament in a parliamentary democracy.
-Another special *committee* group decides parameters like fees, rewards, or how many witnesses in the witness group.
+Another special *committee* group decides on the value of parameters such as fees, rewards, or how many witnesses compose the witness group.
 This committee *does not receive any reward* and these parameters can only change by vote during another *maintenance phase*.
 We'll go back to DPoS in the ["*Delegated Proof-of-Stake (DPoS)* section"](/tezos-basics/liquid-proof-of-stake#delegated-proof-of-stake-dpos) of the ["*Liquid Proof-of-Stake*" chapter](/tezos-basics/liquid-proof-of-stake) in the ["*Tezos Basics*" module](/tezos-basics/).

 Examples: *Steem, Graphene, BitShares...*